zh54321/EntraTokenAid/README.md

 - [Decode JWT Access and ID Tokens via PowerShell](https://www.michev.info/blog/post/2140/decode-jwt-access-and-id-tokens-via-powershell) by [Michev](https://www.michev.info)

 ## Changelog
+### 2025-04-15
+#### Added
+- Invoke-Auth now accept an UserAgent parameter.
+This user agent is used for requests to the token endpoint.
+Therefore, it will only affect non-interactive sign-in logs.
+`$tokens = Invoke-Auth -UserAgent MyCoolUserAgent`

 ### 2025-04-11
 #### Added
 - It is now possible now generate the authentication URL for use on another system.
 After successful authentication, copy the URL containing the AuthCode, and use EntraToken aid to extract the code and obtain the token.